semartinez147/choppit/docs/README.md

 ## State of the App

 Choppit is not fully operational yet.
-I struggled to understand the implementation of ReactiveX without the benefit of in-person classes, and explored several blind alleys before I figured out how to handle an HTML request on its own thread.
+I was able to build the database without much difficulty, but without the benefit of in-person classes I struggled to understand how to implement ReactiveX tasks, and explored several blind alleys before I figured out how to handle an HTML request on its own thread.

 Switching over from findViewById to Data Binding in my Recycler Views was challenging, but the effort will be worthwhile, especially when I incorporate two-way binding for Recipe editing.
+I also had some issues getting the app to build successfully with DataBinding, Jetpack Navigation and SafeArgs all enabled, but I got IntelliJ through it with some strategic refactoring/un-refactoring/cleaning/rebuilding.

-This project was a huge learning experience.
-The process was complicated by responses to the COVID-19 pandemic, andI had to change gears to my group project before I had Choppit in a state I was happy with.
-I've learned a lot more in the few weeks since then, and I am working steadily on applying those lessons to making this app publishable.
+The process was complicated by responses to the COVID-19 pandemic, and I had to change gears to my group project before I had Choppit in a state I was happy with.
+This project was a huge learning experience, and my current familiarity with concepts I initially struggled with has been worth the trouble.
+I learned a lot more in the few weeks I spent on the group project, and I am working steadily on applying those lessons to making this app publishable.

 ### // TODO list

 #### Critical problems

-- ~Saving recipes~
+- ~~Saving recipes~~
-  - ~The save method needs to assign the returned Recipe Id to the Recipe's Step entities, and each Step Id to that Step's Ingredient Entities.~
+  - ~~The save method needs to assign the returned Recipe Id to the Recipe's Step entities, and each Step Id to that Step's Ingredient Entities.~~
   - Resolved 4/15/2020 by expanding the save method using .map().

 - Editing saved recipes